Sexual Harassment Policy

 - If the victim’s concerns are not resolved satisfactorily by communicating with the harasser, or if the victim feels they cannot discuss the concerns with the harasser, the victim should directly inform a district employee of the complaint and should clearly indicate what action they want taken to resolve the complaint.

-- Any employee who receives a complaint of sexual harassment from a student or another employee shall inform them of their obligation to report the complaint to the district’s administration, and then shall immediately notify the Chief Human Resources Officer and/or the Director of Student Judicial Affairs.
+- Any employee who receives a complaint of sexual harassment from a student or another employee shall inform them of their obligation to report the complaint to the district’s administration, and then shall immediately notify the Vice President of Human Resources and/or the Title IX Coordinator.

 - District employees who fail to report complaints of sexual harassment to appropriate administrators or law enforcement authorities may face disciplinary action, up to and including reprimand, suspension, or termination.